kekePower/cognito-ai-search/HOWTO.md

-# Cognito AI Search - Technical Documentation
+# Cognito AI Search v1.0.0 - Technical Documentation

-This document contains detailed technical information about setting up and configuring Cognito AI Search.
+This document contains detailed technical information about setting up and configuring Cognito AI Search v1.0.0.
 For a general overview, please see the [README.md](README.md).

 ## Table of Contents
 - [Prerequisites](#prerequisites)